apache/pulsar/site2/website/blog/2022-07-27-Apache-Pulsar-2-9-3.md

 ### Fixed the consumption performance regression.
 [PR-15162](https://github.com/apache/pulsar/pull/15162)

 #### Issue
 This performance regression was introduced in 2.10.0, 2.9.1, and 2.8.3.
 You may find a significant performance drop with message listeners while using Java Client.
-The root cause is each message will introduce the thread switching from the external thread pool to the internal thread poll, and then to the external thread pool.
+The root cause is each message will introduce the thread switching from the external thread pool to the internal thread poll and then to the external thread pool.

 #### Resolution
 Avoid the thread switching for each message to improve consumption throughput.